 We got to Etosha National Park after dark so the Okakuejo gate was closed.
 We didn’t pitch our tents that night to save time, simply bedding down outside ready to drive in first thing the next morning.
 On spotting us the next morning the game ranger said “Net hier het ‘n leeu eergistraand ‘n bok neergetrek“.

-On our way out of the SW corner of the country, heading for the border with the Kalahari Gemsbok Park we spotted something tangled up in the roadside fences.
+On our way back, we reached the SW corner of the country, heading for the border with the Kalahari Gemsbok Park.
+We spotted something tangled up in the roadside fences.
 Turned out to be a few springbok, some dead, some still alive but badly injured.
 As we spotted them one of the farm boys yelled out “Ek debs die balsak!”.
-He cut off the scrotum, pulled it over the base of a bottle and when it had dried he had an ashtray.
-The alive ones were dispatched and all were taken to the nearby farmer who gave us one.
-Seems some hunters are indiscriminate and less than accurate and the buck panic and run into the fences.
+He cut off the scrotum, pulled it over the base of a glass cooldrink bottle.
+What? we asked.
+When it had dried he would break the glass and he’d have an ashtray, he explained.
+Oh.
+The alive ones were dispatched and all were taken to the nearby farmer who gave us one for our trouble.
+It seems some hunters are indiscriminate and less than accurate and the buck panic before the onslaught and run into the fences.

-Ek debs die balsak! – I ‘bags’ the ballbag! or ‘Dibs on the ballbag!’
-Antelope scrotum;
+Ek debs die balsak! – ‘Dibs on the ballbag!’
+The antelope scrotum;

-Net hier het ‘n leeu eergistraand ‘n bok neergetrek – Right here a lion killed an antelope the night before last
+Net hier het ‘n leeu eergistraand ‘n bok neergetrek – Right here where you’re camping a lion killed an antelope the night before last;